For a Toxics-Free Future

 Reducing and Eliminating the World’s Most Hazardous Chemicals.

-IPEN played a critical role in shaping the first treaty to ban the world’s most dangerous chemicals – the Stockholm Convention– and remains influential in the implementation of this treaty as well as the Rotterdam and Basel Conventions and the recently adopted Mercury Treaty.
-IPEN identifies and advocates for adding new chemicals for elimination; brings new scientific information about harmful chemicals to treaty discussions; and builds the capacity of NGOs and governments to advocate for treaty provisions relevant to their national situations.
+IPEN plays a critical role in global chemicals policy arenas.
+The network helped shape the first treaty to ban the world’s most dangerous chemicals – the Stockholm Convention – and remains influential in the implementation of this treaty as well as other treaties governing chemicals and waste, the Rotterdam and Basel Conventions, and the Minamata Mercury Treaty.
+IPEN identifies and advocates for adding new chemicals for elimination, brings new scientific information about harmful chemicals to treaty discussions, and builds the capacity of NGOs and governments to press for treaty provisions relevant to their national situations.

 Promoting Stronger International Chemicals Standards.

-IPEN raises the profile of sound chemicals management as an economic development strategy around the world; wins increased funding for chemical safety projects at the country level; exposes dangerous chemicals in products; and raises the profile of toxics issues previously not on the agenda for global attention, such as nanomaterials, endocrine disrupting chemicals, lead in paint, and toxic chemicals in the lifecycle of electronic products.
+IPEN raises the profile of sound chemicals management as an economic development strategy around the world, wins increased funding for chemical safety projects at the country level; exposes dangerous chemicals in products, and raises the profile of toxics issues previously not on the agenda for global attention, such as nanomaterials, endocrine disrupting chemicals, lead in paint, and toxic chemicals used in the lifecycle of electronic products.

 Halting the Spread of Toxic Metals.

-IPEN’s Mercury-Free Campaign played a key role in strengthening the new global Mercury Treaty, adopted in 2013.
+IPEN plays on ongoing role to strengthen the Minamata Convention on Mercury (the Mercury Treaty).
+Its Mercury-Free Campaign was instrumental to the formation of the Mercury Treaty, adopted in 2013.
 IPEN’s Global Lead Paint Elimination Campaign is working to eliminate the widespread production and use of lead paint in developing and transition countries.

 Building a Global Toxics-Free Movement.